Philadelphia, Main Line, and Ardmore, Pennsylvania Cosmetic Dentistry

 - Balance — Your teeth should be proportional to the rest of your face.
 That’s one reason gummy smiles can be very distracting when talking with another person.
 We use our diode laser to remove extra gum tissue.
 This effectively lengthens the tooth size.
 Uneven, chipped, and cracked teeth can be cosmetically bonded or covered with veneers to cover the flaws.

-Most any patient can receive a smile makeover with one caveat — any existing oral health issues such as gum disease or a tooth needing a root canal need to be addressed before we move on to your smile makeover.
+Most patients can receive a smile makeover with one caveat — any existing oral health issues such as gum disease or a tooth needing a root canal.
+These issues need to be addressed before we move on to your smile makeover.
 Otherwise, patients really need to commit to diligent home dental hygiene after their makeover to maintain their results.